RedditRecs

 Reddit Icon

-Rilot • about 1 month ago
+Rilot • 6 months ago

 I feel your pain.
 Low latency Bluetooth is a total mess at the moment what with LE audio (LC3) being locked behind Intel EVO PCs in the PC space or having to buy a dongle such as the Creative BT-W6.
 Some devices that support LE audio that I have tested and know work: Creative Aurvana Ace 2 Earfun Air 4 Pro Jlab Epic Lab Edition - also has a dongle that uses Opus that's even lower latency Sony Linkbuds-S Sony WF1000XM5 Aptx-LL is on hardly any buds at all.
 Aptx-Adaptive-LL is on several.
 Look for buds with Snapdragon sound.
 However, many devices don't backwards support Aptx-LL correctly from Aptx-Adaptive.
 I've tested Aptx-Adaptive-LL with Bose Quiet Comfort Ultra and it worked reasonably well.